- History and Purpose

 There are a number of plans for the future development of the Perseus Catalog, these include content additions, current data enhancement, technical fixes, and social features.

-- Addition of MODS records for all works found within the Perseus Digital Library.
+- Addition of MODS records for all works found within the Open Greek and Latin collection.

 - Creation and enhancement of MADS authority records for all authors found within the catalog.